MicrosoftDocs/edge-developer.pt-BR/microsoft-edge/devtools-guide-chromium/network/reference.md

    WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
    See the License for the specific language governing permissions and limitations under the License.  -->
 # <a name="network-analysis-reference"></a>Referência de Análise de Rede

-Descubra novas maneiras de analisar como sua página é carregada nesta referência abrangente dos recursos de análise de rede do Microsoft Edge DevTools.
+Descubra novas maneiras de analisar como sua página é carregada nesta referência abrangente dos recursos de análise de rede Microsoft Edge DevTools.

 ## <a name="record-network-requests"></a>Registrar solicitações de rede